 Permits may be obtained for multiple projects that are each clearly identified and provide required information.
-It is the objective of the OC Parks and the City of Irvine to create a "Master Permit" approach wherever possible for longer term partners, where liability insurance, standard conditions, and other basic terms can be established and reviewed annually, and then individual projects can be reviewed and authorized with minimal effort.
+It is the objective of the OC Parks to create a "Master Permit" approach wherever possible for longer term partners, where liability insurance, standard conditions, and other basic terms can be established and reviewed annually, and then individual projects can be reviewed and authorized with minimal effort.
 Such a master permit would not be an umbrella under which a multitude of unplanned projects could be authorized up front, but instead a mechanism for establishing the basic terms and standard conditions and provide a programmatic approach to permitting as new projects emerge.
-Applicants who anticipate proposing multiple projects on County or City open space lands are encouraged to consider this approach.
+Applicants who anticipate proposing multiple projects on County open space lands are encouraged to consider this approach.